cbrnr/mnelab/doc/source/examples/erp.md

 ## Plot evoked potentials
 Go to **_Plot&nbsp;–&nbsp;Evoked..._**, check **_Spatial&nbsp;colors_**, and click **_OK_**.
-Two figures containing so-called "butterffly" plots will pop up, whose window titles show which event they belong to.
+Two figures containing so-called butterfly plots will pop up, and their window titles indicate which event they belong to.

 ![evoked potentials event 1](./images/erp/evoked_event_1.png) ![evoked potentials event 3](./images/erp/evoked_event_3.png)

 ## Plot evoked topomaps
-Now we will create topomaps of the potentials evoked by the auditory event (ID 1) at -200 ms, 100 ms, and 400 ms.
+Now we will create topomaps of the potentials evoked by the auditory event "1" at -200 ms, 100 ms, and 400 ms.
-Go to **_Plot&nbsp;–&nbsp;Evoked&nbsp;topomaps..._** and select Event 1.
+Go to **_Plot&nbsp;–&nbsp;Evoked&nbsp;topomaps..._** and select event "1".
 Under **_Select&nbsp;time&nbsp;point(s)_**, choose **_Manual_**, and enter "-0.2,0.1,0.4".
 The resulting figure will look like this:
 ![topomaps event 1](./images/erp/topomaps_event_1.png)